One thing’s for sure – menu fatigue is real. For some diners, familiarity can be weary.

 This is why it’s important to make some changes, in moderation of course.

 Here are 3 steps to minimize menu fatigue at your operation:

 Although permanent change can sometimes be good, bringing in seasonal menu items or LTO’s (limited time offers) can be a game-changer.
-For example, in the Fall months, you can serve innovative plates such as pumpkin ravioli, butternut squash soup, or even a seasonal spiced cocktail.
+For example, in the Fall months, like now, you can serve innovative plates such as pumpkin ravioli, butternut squash soup, or even a seasonal spiced cocktail.

 Winter is all about comfort foods!
 Here are some trendy comfort foods you can put a spin on:

 - Slow-cooked meals